aaronbloomfield/pdr/labs/lab06/index.md

 - How much faster was your program with the -O2 flag?
 - What was the speed of your implementation?
 How fast did it run on the 250x250 grid using words.txt as the dictionary file?
 What about words2.txt and the 300x300 grid?
 -- If you ran it on a different machine other than the ones in Olsson 001, specify so.
 - What is the big-Theta running speed of your program?
+We are really only interested in the word search part, not the part where you populate the hash table.
 Please do this in terms of *r* (rows), *c* (columns), and *w* (words).
 You can assume that the maximum word size is some small constant.
 Only consider the word-search component of the program, and not the file reading or hash table creation time.
 - What problems did you encounter when implementing this lab?
 - How did your shell scripting writing go?
 What do you think of shell scripts so far?